Projects

 Hazel Hill Wood

 Hazel Hill Wood is a beautiful, secluded 70-acre wood and sustainable retreat/education centre, seven miles from Salisbury, which offers unique scope for people to deepen their connection with nature and learn about living renewably.
-The wood hosts a range of workshops, retreats, and conservation events and is available for group bookings.
-It has off-grid residential accomodation for up to 34 people.
+The wood hosts a range of workshops, retreats, and conservation events, including many drawing on Alan’s Natural Happiness model.
+It has off-grid residential accommodation for up to 34 people, and is available for group bookings.

-Hazel Hill has been owned and stewarded by Alan Heeks since 1987.
-He has led the creation of education facilities and programmes there since 1993, and has co-led many groups there, especially about learning from Nature about resilience and wellbeing.
-In June 2015, Alan gifted ownership of the wood to a new registered charity the Hazel Hill Trust, of which he is a trustee.
+Hazel Hill was owned and stewarded by Alan Heeks from 1987.
+He led the creation of education facilities and programmes there since 1993, and has co-led many groups there, especially about learning from Nature about resilience and wellbeing.
+In June 2015, Alan gifted ownership of the wood to a new registered charity, the Hazel Hill Trust.

-For a fuller overview of the project click here
+For a fuller overview of the project, and information about how to make a booking, click below.

 Magdalen Farm